De'Aaron Fox: College career

 On November 13, 2016, Fox recorded 21 points and 3 assists during a 93–69 victory over Canisius College at the Bluegrass Showcase.
 Six days later, he posted 16 points and 6 assists to defeat Duquesne University, 93–69.
 In a game against Arizona State on November 28, he recorded a triple double with 14 points, 11 rebounds, and 10 assists; this made Fox only the second Wildcat in the history of Kentucky basketball to record one after Chris Mill in 1988.
 On January 7, 2017, Fox scored 27 points to go along with 6 assists in a 97–71 victory over Arkansas.
 He tallied 21 points and 5 assists to defeat Mississippi State, 88–81, on January 17.
 On February 18 that year, Fox scored 16 points and dished out 5 assists to help the Wildcats defeat the Georgia Bulldogs.
 On March 4, Fox scored 19 points in a 71–63 win over Texas A&M. Kentucky would go on to defeat Georgia in the quarterfinals and Alabama in the semi-finals.
 On March 12, Fox scored 18 points in an 82–65 win over Arkansas in the SEC tournament in addition earning SEC Tournament MVP honors.
 On March 17, Fox scored 19 points and 3 assists to defeat Northern Kentucky University in the first round of the NCAA tournament.
 On March 19, Fox scored 14 points to defeat Wichita State 65–62 in the second round of the NCAA Tournament.
 On March 24, In a Sweet 16 matchup against the UCLA Bruins, Fox scored 39 points to advance the Kentucky Wildcats to the Elite Eight game.
-On March 26, Fox only scored 13 points in a 75–73 loss to the North Carolina Tar Heels.
+In the Elite Eight, Fox only scored 13 points in a 75–73 loss to the North Carolina Tar Heels that ended the Wildcats season.

 At the conclusion of his freshman season, Fox announced that he would forgo his final three years of collegiate eligibility and enter the 2017 NBA draft.
+As he stated in his announcement, "I think I’ve had a pretty good freshman season through the guidance of our coaching staff and I think it’s time for me to live out my dream."